KatamariJr/gorm.io/pages/docs/query.md

 If you want to avoid the `ErrRecordNotFound` error, you could use `Find` like `db.Limit(1).Find(&user)`, the `Find` method accepts both struct and slice data
 {% endnote %}

 The `First` and `Last` methods will find the first and last record (respectively) as ordered by primary key.
 They only work when a pointer to the destination struct is passed to the methods as argument or when the model is specified using `db.Model()`.
-Additionally, if no primary key is defined for relevant model, then the model will be ordered by the first field.
+Additionally, if no primary key is defined for the relevant model, then the model will be ordered by the first field.
 For example:

 ```go
 var user User